renatorobotica12-tech/WRO-2026-Superiores-Jr--Mx-Future-engineers/README.md

 - **Renato Medina** – Programmer

 ## Robot Description
-The robot uses an Ackermann steering system with a dedicated steering mechanism, allowing smooth and precise turns.
+The robot is designed using an Ackermann steering system, which allows smooth and precise turns.
 This improves stability and control while navigating the field.

-The design is optimized for efficient navigation and quick response during the competition.
+It uses a front steering mechanism powered by a dedicated motor, enabling accurate directional control similar to real vehicles.

+The robot is equipped with a vision system (HuskyLens), which detects and identifies colored objects such as red and green pillars.
+This allows the robot to make autonomous decisions during the challenge.

+The structure is compact and optimized to maintain balance while moving at different speeds.
+The placement of sensors and components ensures efficient detection and reliable performance.